 When real-time actions on data have to be made

-Nussknacker allows IT teams to hand over decision algorithms to non-technical users
+Nussknacker allows IT teams to hand over decision algorithms directly to users

 When real-time actions on data have to be made

-Nussknacker allows IT teams to hand over decision algorithms to non-technical users
+Nussknacker allows IT teams to hand over decision algorithms directly to users

 A tool for domain experts